 Removal of the prostate surgically can cause numerous complications such as urinary incontinence, so surgery is usually not an option.

-Only chemotherapy and sometimes radiation can be used to try to shrink the cancer.
+Only chemotherapy (most commonly using NSAIDs such as piroxicam) and sometimes radiation can be used to try to shrink the cancer.
 Unfortunately, these treatments are far from effective and they seldom extend the dog patient’s life for too long.

 Prostate cancer in dogs is aggressive and invasive with a fast rate of metastasis.
 About 42 percent of dogs with prostate cancer have metastasis.
 The pelvis or lumbar vertebrae are commonly affected.

-Because canine prostate cancer is not usually detected and diagnosed until at its later stage, the average life expectancy is approximately thirty days after diagnosis.
+Because this cancer is not usually detected and diagnosed until at its later stage, the average life expectancy is approximately thirty days after diagnosis.